 All donations are tax-deductible for donors who are US taxpayers, and all projects on GlobalGiving.org have been pre-qualified for 501(c)(3) equivalency status.
 The GlobalGiving's tax-exempt ID number is 30-0108263.
 GlobalGiving issues you a tax receipt immediately after making a donation.
 Additionally, you can access a copy of your complete donation history on GlobalGiving at any time.

 UK taxpayers paying in GBP are eligible for Gift Aid.
-Just check the box during checkout to make your donation count for Gift Aid.
+Just check the box during checkout and enter your taxpayer address to make your donation count for Gift Aid.

 Tax Deductibility for Canadian Citizens